 Apply for registration

-Organisations can register their HREC(s) by completing the Registration Form and submitting documentation that demonstrates that their HREC(s) meets the requirements of the National Statement.
+Organisations can register their HREC(s) by completing the Registration Form and uploading documentation that demonstrates that their HREC(s) meets the requirements of the National Statement.

 Change of HREC details